maddisondesigns/Quark/readme.txt

 == Changelog ==

+= 1.2.7 =
+- Removed pubdate from post/comment meta.
+Replaced with itemprop
+- Removed invalid attribute from email input box.
+Props @gnotaras
+- Updated comments to be enclosed in <section> rather than <div>.
+Props @gnotaras

 = 1.2.6 =
 - Updated normalize.css to v2.1.3
 - Updated Font Awesome icon font to v4.0.0 (incl. renaming font classes as per their new naming convention)